Mike Wooten (American football): Professional career

-Wooten played for the Washington Redskins in 1987 season.
+Wooten played for the Washington Redskins in the 1987 season.
 The 1987 season began with a 24-day players' strike, reducing the 16-game season to 15.
 The games for weeks 4–6 were won with all replacement players, including Wooten.
 The Redskins have the distinction of being the only team with no players crossing the picket line.
-Those three victories are often credited with getting the team into the playoffs and the basis for the 2000 movie The Replacements.
+Those three victories are often credited with getting the team into the playoffs and the basis for the 2000 film The Replacements.

-NCAA Official
+In 2018, Wooten was awarded a Super Bowl ring for playing for the Redskins in 1987, the year they won Super Bowl XXII.

+Officiating career

 Wooten is now a football referee in the Atlantic Coast Conference at the position of umpire and he was selected to officiate the 2008 ACC Championship Game in Tampa, Florida.

 Personal life

 Wooten was named to the Johnston County Sports Hall of Fame in 2008.
 He is married and has two children, Michael and Meredith.
-His son Michael is a red shirt Junior at Campbell University and plays tight end.
+His son played as a tight end for the Campbell football team.